shervinea/cheatsheet-translation/ru/cs-221-variables-models.md

 **31. Remark: Gibbs sampling can be seen as the probabilistic counterpart of ICM.
 It has the advantage to be able to escape local minima in most cases.**

-&#10230; Remark: Gibbs sampling can be seen as the probabilistic counterpart of ICM.
+&#10230; Примечание: Gibbs sampling can be seen as the probabilistic counterpart of ICM.
 It has the advantage to be able to escape local minima in most cases.

 <br>